Posted on by Penny Walshe

 Unless products are registered, it is very difficult to track them down.

-The Register My Appliance website makes it easy for you to register all of your electrical products.
+Our Product Registration page makes it easy for you to register all of your electrical products.
 You will need the brand name, model, serial number and purchase date and the registration process is very simple to follow.
 The manufacturer will only contact you in the event of a recall, your details will not be used for marketing.

 Registering an appliance ensures you receive important safety messages about the item you possess.
 Since 2011 there have been over 300 different recalled electrical items, including frequently used products such as phone charges and adapters, kitchen appliances, hairdryers and washing machines.